 - The Excel4 Macro is suspiciously encrypted

-Running the code as-is appears to show that the code is not working properly, so in order to check why it doesn't execute, we check all the named cells and find out how they are used.
+Running the code as-is appears to show that the code is not working properly, so to check why it doesn’t execute, we need to check all the named cells and find out how they are used.

 One of the named cells in the first sheet shows a clue why the code is not running properly: